Temporal Cascading of Planning and Control for Quadrotor MPC: Real-World Experiments

 The real-world flights are performed across three representative trajectory shapes, with varying numbers of obstacles and different track periods, resulting in both agile and slower flight speeds.
-The evaluations involve (i) the flat $\unit[15\times 8]{\mathrm{m}}$ Agile Sinusoidal track with seven obstacles, a period of~$\unit[10]{\mathrm{s}}$ and accelerations of $\unit[20]{\frac{\mathrm{m}}{\mathrm{s}^2}}$, (ii) the flat $\unit[15\times 8]{\mathrm{m}}$ Agile Butterfly track with seven obstacles and accelerations of $\unit[35]{\frac{\mathrm{m}}{\mathrm{s}^2}}$, (iii) the flat $\unit[15\times 8]{\mathrm{m}}$ Cluttered Figure-Eight-Track-1 with $30$ obstacles and a period of $\unit[40]{\mathrm{m}}$ and (iv) a second similar Cluttered Figure-Eight-2 track with $34$ obstacles.
+The evaluations involve (i) the flat $\unit[15\times 8]{\mathrm{m}}$ Agile Sinusoidal track with seven obstacles, a period of~$\unit[10]{\mathrm{s}}$ and accelerations of $\unit[20]{\frac{\mathrm{m}}{\mathrm{s}^2}}$, (ii) the flat $\unit[15\times 8]{\mathrm{m}}$ Agile Butterfly track with seven obstacles and accelerations of $\unit[35]{\frac{\mathrm{m}}{\mathrm{s}^2}}$, (iii) the flat $\unit[15\times 8]{\mathrm{m}}$ Cluttered Figure-Eight-Track-1 with $30$ obstacles and a period of $\unit[40]{\mathrm{s}}$ and (iv) a second similar Cluttered Figure-Eight-2 track with $34$ obstacles.
 The evaluations shown in Tab.~\ref{tab:mpc-comparison} and Fig.~\ref{fig:pareto_sim_1} demonstrate that \textsc{Unique} consistently achieves a lower tracking error while requiring comparable or even reduced online computation time.
 The hierarchical approach increases the tracking error by up to $274.4\%$ and standard MPC by up to~$301.2\%$, corresponding to a reduction of the evaluation cost by $75\%$ using \textsc{Unique}.
-The significant increase in the tracking error of the standard MPC formulation in the cluttered environments emerges from the abundance of local minima that necessitate long-horizon planning.
+The significant increase in tracking error of the standard MPC formulation in cluttered environments stems from the abundance of local minima, which necessitate long-horizon planning.
 The hierarchical approach particularly struggles in the most agile Butterfly scenario, as the point-mass model can only approximate agile flight due to its conservative bounds.

 The trajectory visualizations in Fig.~\ref{fig:tracks_rwe} show that \textsc{Unique} tracks tighter paths with fewer deviations, especially in high-curvature segments where the hierarchical approach struggles.
-These results confirm that cascading models within a single optimization not only improves accuracy but also avoids the overhead of long-horizon high-fidelity MPC, leading to superior closed-loop performance in practice.
+These results confirm that cascading models within a single optimization not only improve accuracy but also avoid the overhead of long-horizon high-fidelity MPC, leading to superior closed-loop performance in practice.